MartinChovanec/react-project-meme/README.md

 ### React Project Meme

 This is my first React Project.
 It is a meme-generator.
 It generates a meme and user can add a text to it.
 Whole project is made using React.
-Images are retrieved using the api
+Images are retrieved using the API.

 I used these technologies: